-Amid the announcment of a call for tenders for the proposed French’s Forest Hospital at one of the busiest crossroads in Sydney this week were also a few announcements, some true, some false, regarding the 49 year old Mona Vale Hospital.
+Amid the announcement of a call for tenders for the proposed French’s Forest Hospital at one of the busiest crossroads in Sydney this week were also a few announcements regarding the 49 year old Mona Vale Hospital.

 The new hospital at French’s Forest will provide a mix of public and private services and would be run by an operator "with a proven record", Health Minister Jillian Skinner said.
 Construction will begin on the hospital in 2015 and it will take patients from 2018, with ownership reverting to the state after 20 years.

-"We intend that Manly hospital close the day this hospital opens," Ms Skinner said.‘Acute services would be relocated from Mona Vale Hospital, which would be redeveloped to provide complementary health services..’
+"We intend that Manly hospital close the day this hospital opens," Health Minister Skinner said.‘Acute services would be relocated from Mona Vale Hospital, which would be redeveloped to provide complementary health services..’

-Clearly our community, which is wary by now of all MVH announcements, needed some immediate clarification on some of these announcements.
-The most pressing for all here is the long suspected agenda of downgrading Mona Vale Hospital as a prelude to selling off the oceanfront land.
-This has been part of the rumour mill for at least 20 years that we recall.
+The community is suspect of all MVH announcements; including the long suspected agenda of downgrading Mona Vale Hospital as a prelude to selling off the oceanfront land.
+This has been part of the rumour mill for at least 20 years.